m1ck2/hg-sip/sphinx/c_api.rst

         the enum's :ref:`generated type structure <ref-type-structures>`.
     :return:
         the Python object.

-.. c:function:: PyObject *sipConvertFromInstance(void *cpp, sipWrapperType *type, PyObject *transferObj)

-    .. deprecated:: 4.8
-        Use :c:func:`sipConvertFromType()` instead.

-    This converts a C structure or a C++ class instance to an instance of the corresponding generated Python type.

-    :param cpp:
-        the C/C++ instance.
-    :param type:
-        the type's :ref:`generated type object <ref-type-objects>`.
-    :param transferObj:
-        this controls the ownership of the returned value.
-    :return:
-        the Python object.

-    If the C/C++ instance has already been wrapped then the result is a new reference to the existing class instance object.

-    If *transferObj* is ``NULL`` and the instance has already been wrapped then the ownership is unchanged.

-    If *transferObj* is ``NULL`` and the instance is newly wrapped then ownership will be with C/C++.

-    If *transferObj* is ``Py_None`` then ownership is transferred to Python via a call to :c:func:`sipTransferBack()`.

-    Otherwise ownership is transferred to C/C++ and the instance associated with *transferObj* via a call to :c:func:`sipTransferTo()`.

-    The Python type is influenced by any applicable :directive:`%ConvertToSubClassCode` code.

-.. c:function:: PyObject *sipConvertFromMappedType(void *cpp, const sipMappedType *mt, PyObject *transferObj)

-    .. deprecated:: 4.8
-        Use :c:func:`sipConvertFromType()` instead.

-    This converts a C structure or a C++ class instance wrapped as a mapped type to an instance of the corresponding generated Python type.

-    :param cpp:
-        the C/C++ instance.
-    :param mt:
-        the opaque structure returned by :c:func:`sipFindMappedType()`.
-    :param transferObj:
-        this controls the ownership of the returned value.
-    :return:
-        the Python object.

-    If *transferObj*  is ``NULL`` then the ownership is unchanged.

-    If *transferObj* is ``Py_None`` then ownership is transferred to Python via a call to :c:func:`sipTransferBack()`.

-    Otherwise ownership is transferred to C/C++ and the instance associated with *transferObj* argument via a call to :c:func:`sipTransferTo()`.

-.. c:function:: PyObject *sipConvertFromNamedEnum(int eval, PyTypeObject *type)

-    .. deprecated:: 4.8
-        Use :c:func:`sipConvertFromEnum()` instead.

-    This converts a named C/C++ ``enum`` to an instance of the corresponding generated Python type.

-    :param eval:
-        the enumerated value to convert.
-    :param type:
-        the enum's :ref:`generated type object <ref-type-objects>`.
-    :return:
-        the Python object.

-.. c:function:: PyObject *sipConvertFromNewInstance(void *cpp, sipWrapperType *type, PyObject *transferObj)

-    .. deprecated:: 4.8
-        Use :c:func:`sipConvertFromNewType()` instead.

-    This converts a new C structure or a C++ class instance to an instance of the corresponding generated Python type.

-    :param cpp:
-        the C/C++ instance.
-    :param type:
-        the type's :ref:`generated type object <ref-type-objects>`.
-    :param transferObj:
-        this controls the ownership of the returned value.
-    :return:
-        the Python object.

-    If *transferObj* is ``NULL`` or ``Py_None`` then ownership will be with Python.

-    Otherwise ownership will be with C/C++ and the instance associated with *transferObj*.

-    The Python type is influenced by any applicable :directive:`%ConvertToSubClassCode` code.

 .. c:function:: PyObject *sipConvertFromNewPyType(void *cpp, PyTypeObject *py_type, sipWrapper *owner, sipSimpleWrapper **selfp, const char *format, ...)